show-karma/op-grants-council/content/seasons/archive/season-7.md

 ## Season 7: Retrospective

-Season 7 of the Optimism Grants Council has concluded.
+Season 7 of the Optimism Grants has concluded.
 Submissions closed on July 15th, 2024.

 ### Season 7 Highlights